plone/bobtemplates.plone/docs/develop.rst

 Examples are the ``buildout`` and ``addon`` templates.
 For details see the documentation of the mrbob package.

-Subtemplates
+Sub-templates
 ============

-Subtemplates are templates which are living inside an existing package created by a standalone template like the ``addon`` template.
+Sub-templates are templates which are living inside an existing package created by a standalone template like the ``addon`` template.
 These templates extend the existing standalone template structure by new features like a ``theme`` or a ``content_type``.

-Subtemplates are searching first for the ``setup.py`` and a ``bobtemplate.cfg`` file inside the package and configure all needed parameters with this information.
+Sub-templates are searching first for the ``setup.py`` and a ``bobtemplate.cfg`` file inside the package and configure all needed parameters with this information.
 See also :doc:`upgrade-packages` to see how to upgrade an existing package to be compatible with sub-templates.
-Every subtemplate should define a ``pre_renderer`` and a ``post_renderer`` hook in their ``.mrbob.ini`` which points to a method in their sub-templates module.
+Every sub-template should define a ``pre_renderer`` and a ``post_renderer`` hook in their ``.mrbob.ini`` which points to a method in their sub-templates module.

 .. code-block:: ini